kakavi/metabase/docs/users-guide/13-sql-parameters.md

 ## SQL Parameters

-Metabase has the flexible ability to allow variables in native (SQL) queries.
+Kenga Analytics has the flexible ability to allow variables in native (SQL) queries.
 This lets you dynamically replace values in your queries using filter widgets or through the query's URL.

 ![Variables](images/sql-parameters/02-widget.png)